juanghurtado/nextjs-swr-ssr-hello-world/README.md

 Client side:

 - The API is consumed through methods inside what I consider "services": `getExampleData()` in `./services(service-example-data.ts`
 - Components never call services directly.
-The always use custom hooks exposed by the services: `useExampleData()` in `./services(service-example-data.
+The always use custom "domain" hooks: `useExampleData()`, `useAddExampleData()`… in `./hooks/api`.
+These "domain hooks" allow components to interact with the frontend domain API models directly
+- These custom hooks use a generic custom hook (`useAPIData()` and `useAPIMutation()` in `./hooks/api/common`) under the hood
-- This custom hooks use SWR under the hood
+- These custom hooks use SWR under the hood

 SSR/SSG/ISG: